 Mention of the names Harvey, Irma and Maria in the same conversation will long stoke bitter and painful memories of death, destruction loss and despair, especially in the countries that were directly affected.
 Antigua and Barbuda, Bahamas, British Virgin Islands, Dominica, Puerto Rico, Saint Martin/Saint Maarten, Turks and Caicos Islands were the Caribbean territories that bore the brunt of these hurricanes.
 Harvey deposited record precipitation in parts of Texas while Maria impacted Florida.
 It is worth noting that these two continental regions are collectively home to a sizeable segment of the Caribbean diaspora.

 Each year, on 13th October, the global community observes the International Day for Disaster Reduction(IDDR).
-Observance of this day started in 1989, following call by the United Nations General Assembly for a day to promote a global culture of risk-awareness and disaster reduction.
+Observance of this day started in 1989, following a call by the United Nations General Assembly for a day to promote a global culture of risk-awareness and disaster reduction.
 IDDR is therefore intended to take account of the ways in which people and communities around the world endeavour to reduce their exposure to disasters and raise awareness about the importance of managing the related risks that confront them.

 This year, 2017, the designated IDDR theme is “Reducing the number of affected people.”
 This theme is an abbreviation of the second global target of the Sendai Framework for Disaster Risk Reduction 2015-2030, which is to “Substantially reduce the number of affected people globally by 2030, aiming to lower the average global figure per 100,000 in the decade 2020–2030 compared to the period 2005–2015.”